MAZterXP/testwolf/README.md

 Then simply launch the wolfdosmpu EXE for your game (e.g., WOLF3DCM.EXE for Wolf3D commercial version).

+If you don't get MPU-401 music, check the Sound menu.
+If your MUSIC\ directory is being read by the game, the "AdLib/Sound Blaster" music option will change to "MPU-401/General MIDI"; otherwise, the game will revert to playing OPL2 music.
+If you are not hearing any music at all and the "MPU-401/General MIDI" option is shown, something else is wrong -- see the [tips section](#dont-hurt-midi) for troubleshooting.

 In case you're wondering, the MUSIC\ directory contains all the tracks for _both_ Wolf3D and SoD games.
 Any tracks with the same name between each game happen to be exact byte-for-byte duplicates.
 If you want to save space, you may install the data files of both Wolf3D and SoD in the same directory, so they can share the same MUSIC\ directory.

 Don't hurt MIDI.